01-edu/public/subjects/what-is-my-purpose/README.md

 //          ↖ open paren + argument + close paren
 ```

-or these ones?:
+or these ones:

 ```js
 let roundedValue = Math.round(1.8) // another function call happening here console.log(roundedValue) // and another one here
 ```

-There, we saw how to call and use _"pre-declared"_ functions.
+There, we saw how to call and use _"built-in"_ functions.

 Here, now, we are going to learn how to declare our owns.
 This will gives us
 even more freedom to build our own logic.

-### Declaring a very basic function
+### Declaring a function

 We mentioned before that a function had to be either assigned to a variable or
 an object property.